Things we will never ask you

 Romance Scams

 Scammers will reach out through social media accounts and begin a conversation, revealing a lot of information about themselves to gain your trust.
 They will then ask to move the conversation to another platform like WhatsApp or Telegram.
 Oftentimes they say they work on an oil rig, are a surgeon for the UN, in the military etc. The scammer begins love bombing and this can last for weeks or months, once they gain your trust and loyalty they ask for money for an emergency “my child is sick in the hospital and I have to pay for my passport” and ask you to send a few hundred dollars.
 They might even pay it back.
 Then the requests become more frequent, and the emergencies become more intense.
-They might ask you to deposit into a Bitcoin, send funds that you receive in the mail to another person, send a wire, or purchase gift cards.
+They might ask you to deposit into a Bitcoin ATM, send funds that you receive in the mail to another person, send a wire, or purchase gift cards.

 Mail Theft